 Outgoing, committed and passionate, Ben Waterworth has had a diverse career across several media platforms since 2004.

-Born and bred in Hobart, Australia, Ben first spiked a passion for media growing up watching a variety of sports and entertainment programmes.
+Born in Hobart, Australia, Ben first spiked a passion for media growing up watching a variety of sports and entertainment programmes.
 His fondness for sports broadcasting shone bright early, often impersonating his childhood idols Murray Walker and Bruce McAvaney at length around his parents.

 He got his first taste of journalism and broadcasting in grade 11 when studying journalism at Elizabeth College in Hobart in 2004.
 After being one of the first selected to help host the weekly radio show on Hobart’s Edge Radio, he was soon hand selected by the manager to stay on at the station to host a separate show and remained with the station for 13 years.